 Nevertheless, Thököly lost an immense land and it angered him and turned him against the king.
 The greed of the Habsburgs made the Thököly family a formidable enemy of the court.
 The Habsburgs had to besiege the castle in 1670 but could take it only after Thököly István’s suicide.
 The king needed this rich area very badly.
 Prince Thököly Imre could retake it in 1678.
 The debate over the ownership of this castle had a great significance why Thököly Imre kept on fighting against the Habsburgs and became eventually their greatest enemies and led his rebellion against them.

 He had even gained the title of the Prince of Northern Hungary next to his title of Prince of Transylvania.
 It was him, Prince Thököly who finally captured the castle of Pozsony (Pressburg, Bratislava) and allowed the Ottoman army to reach their dream: Vienna in 1683.
 The Turks couldn’t have reached their Golden Apple without this.

 The Battle of Vienna brought about the liberation of Hungary because the Habsburgs knew that they would not be able to endure the second siege.
 In order to prevent this to happen, they had to attack the Ottoman Empire and take Hungary into their possession before Hungarians would regain their country.

 The Thurzó family got Árva castle back from the king and had owned it until 1945.
 Now, the castle is one of the nicest castles in Slovakia.
-It would be particularly friendly, though, from the museum to offer tours also in the Hungarian language as well, similar to the custom of several museums in Slovakia where our common history is being appreciated.
+It would be particularly friendly, though, if the museum offered tours also in the Hungarian language as well, similar to the custom of several museums in Slovakia where our common history is being appreciated.